By Deborah Goonan, Independent American Communities

 A collection of articles and references citing pros and cons of increasing density and incorporating mixed land uses

-Mandatory reading before buying in or signing a residential or commercial lease in a mixed-use or high density community.
+A must read for home buyers, business owners, and investors, before buying a home or condo, or signing a residential or commercial lease in a mixed-use or high density community.

 Advantages promoted by the industry: